-Guardiola's Mother Dies After Contracting COVID-19
+Guardiola's mother dies after contracting COVID-19

-Pep Guardiola's mother has died aged 82 after contracting coronavirus, Manchester City have confirmed.
+Pep Guardiola's mother has died aged 82 after contracting coronavirus, Manchester City confirmed.

-Dolors Sala Carrio passed away in Barcelona on Monday, with the club releasing a statement on their official Twitter account.
+Dolors Sala Carrio passed away in Barcelona, with the club releasing a statement on its official Twitter account.

-The Manchester City family are devastated to report the death today of Pep’s mother Dolors Sala Carrió in Manresa, Barcelona after contracting Corona Virus.
-She was 82-years-old .— Manchester City (@ManCity) April 6, 2020

 It read: "The Manchester City family are devastated to report the death today of Pep's mother Dolors Sala Carrio in Manresa, Barcelona after contracting coronavirus.
 She was 82 years old.